bdelacretaz/openwhisk-statebox/README.md

         "$URL?input=6"

-The above example uses the `incsquare` demo state machine which increments and squares the input value, suspends execution and return a continuation:
+The above example uses the `incsquare` demo state machine which increments and squares the input value, suspends execution and returns the current state values along with a continuation ID:

     {
         "CONTINUATION": "3e08ff74-cd0d-4710-8213-1495f00ba4e6",